tabcat/dynamic-content/ARTICLE.md

 - IPNS to point to the latest version of a replica

 ---
+> Swapping pubsub for ~persistent components makes building on history without any collaborators online possible.

 > Titling this article 'Replication on IPFS' might have been more accurate, but 'Hosting Dynamic Content on IPFS' sounded waaay better.
 ---